Should I Help? What to do if you suspect Domestic Violence.

 - DV 101 Tailored (2 - 3hrs): On-site training tailored for your particular role, industry and service population with an opportunity to apply knowledge.
 Content covered may include warning signs, dynamics of power and control, screening for domestic violence, how to help, safety planning and survivor rights and resources.
 More Info here.

 - DV 101 Comprehensive (20hrs, 4wks): Hosted at New Beginnings each spring and fall (recommended for counselors, prospective or current DV advocates, community members, social workers).
-Our next training will be in March.
 Those interested in attending are invited to complete and submit our Training Application.

 Healthy Youth Relationships 101